barringtonhaynes/dynamodb-tools/README.md

 - Create any tables in the mounted `/data/create` folder
 - Update any tables in the the mounted `/data/update` folder
 - Seed any tables using the mounted `/data/seed` folder
-- Load data into the mounted `/data/load` folder on request
+- Import data from the mounted `/data/import` and `/data/seed` folders on request

 ## Table of Contents